cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/custom-rules/rate-limiting/index.md

 <Aside type='warning' header='Important'>

-This feature is only available for selected customers in the Enterprise plan.
+This feature is only available for selected customers on an Enterprise plan.
 Contact your Cloudflare Customer Success Manager if you want to get access.

 </Aside>